-to drive the Software CM Process.
-That's how everyone always worked - they set about implementing a change but then saved the change as a bunch of file revisions.
+(1) Changes, not file revisions, have to drive the software CM process.
+That's how everyone always worked: they set about implementing a change but then saved the change as a bunch of file revisions.
 The key information was lost.
 As a result we were held hostage to the practice of dumping file revisions into the repository, trying to build and then fixing the problems until we had a stable base to go the next round.
 After a couple of iterations on a change-based CM theme, we settled on the fact that it was the change that had to drive the downstream effort.
 Changes, not file revisions, were promoted.
 Baselines and non-frozen configurations were automatically computed based on change states.
 Context views were based on baselines supplemented by changes.
 This was a huge success, but not without the other key result.